 Read more about managing self-isolation in care homes or other residential settings.

-Higher risk settings (including care homes or prisons)
+Higher risk settings (including care homes)

 Residents can end self-isolation if they meet all of the following criteria:

 - have been without fever for 48 hrs without use of medication (such as paracetamol)